 How partners can list their integrations on the Exchange

 The App Manager allows partners to obtain sandboxes to build and test their integrations and create a listing on the Exchange Marketplace.
-This article describes how to use the App Manager to build, test, and list an integration.
+This article describes in detail on how to use the App Manager to build, test, and list an integration.

 Audience Marketplace for Data Sellers